tatsumoto-ren/tatsumoto-ren.github.io/blog/have-you-ever-tried-using-ai-to-analyze-grammar.md

 You request explanations and then try to make sense of them.
 That's different from absorbing meaning intuitively, as we do with our native language.
+We don't learn our target language by reading explanations about how it works.
+Our brains are wired differently.
+Our parents didn't sit us down with a grammar book when we were 1 year old.

 AI can help you understand,
 but the neural pathways you build will differ from those of native speakers.
 In other words,